pinglu85/algoExpert/Easy/binary-search.md

 ### Recursive Approach - O(log(n)) time | O(log(n)) space, where the n is the length of the input array.

 Instead of using a while loop, I am going to define a recursive function that is going to be called on each search range.
-I am going to pass in the start position and the end position of the search range to the recursive function, and also pass in the array and the target integer.
-The base case of the recursive function is going to be a start position that exceeds the end position.
+I am going to pass in two pointers that keep track of the start position and the end position of the search range to the recursive function, and also pass in the array and the target integer.
+The base case of the recursive function is going to be a start pointer that exceeds the end pointer.

 ### Recursive Solution